TUM School of Computation, Information and Technology: Notable people

 Friedrich L. Bauer was awarded the 1988 IEEE Computer Society Computer Pioneer Award for inventing the stack data structure.
 Gerd Hirzinger was awarded the 2005 IEEE Robotics and Automation Society Pioneer Award.
 Hans-Arno Jacobsen and Burkhard Rost were awarded the Alexander von Humboldt Professorship in 2011 and 2008, respectively.
 Rudolf Bayer was known for inventing the B-tree and Red–black tree.

 Department of Electrical Engineering

-The Department of Electrical Engineering (EE) is located at the Munich campus.
+The Department of Electrical Engineering (EE) is partly located at the Munich campus but expected to move entirely to Garching.